Taking A Vegas To Grand Canyon National Park Small Group Tour

 Once there, you will have around 3 hours to explore Grand Canyon National Park.
 After you have soaked in all the beautiful views, you will begin the bus ride back to Las Vegas.
 When the tour is over, you are dropped off back at your hotel to relax after a long day of adventure.
 Below is information about the South Rim Grand Canyon, the small group tour experience, and some things to help you prepare for your tour.

-We start your Vegas to Grand Canyon tour off the right way, with a stop at the famous Hoover Dam.
-The views from the top of the dam are breath-taking.
+We start your Vegas to Grand Canyon tour off the right way, with a stop at the Grand Canyon Caverns.
+This halfway point stop gives you the change to rest, stretch your legs, and see the incredible caverns.
 You will have plenty of time to take pictures here and enjoy the scenery.
-The Hoover Dam is truly a destination all on its own.
-If you are interested in taking a full Hoover Dam tour, we offer those as a half day option too.

-After seeing the Hoover Dam, your tour continues as you drive along famous Route 66.
+After stopping at the Grand Canyon Caverns, your tour continues as you drive along famous Route 66.
 Guests will enjoy the beauty of Arizona’s stunning desert landscapes throughout the journey.

 Continuing along Route 66, you will make a stop at a gift shop in Seligman, Arizona so that you get the opportunity to take home a treasure.
 The town is a wonder in itself.
 The residents are friendly and it has the vintage look of a town in the 50’s.
 One thing to note about this town is that it was the location the movie “Cars” was based off of.
 This is sure to get the kids excited.

 On the drive back to Vegas from the Grand Canyon, you have the chance to experience a famous California-based restaurant, In-N-Out burger.
 Additionally, you can look forward to seeing the spectacular skyline of the Las Vegas Valley at night as you drive into town.

 The tentative schedule for your Vegas to Grand Canyon South Rim small group tour is: